Updated February 2026

 Why Ranked #1

-App Academy earns our top ranking for its industry-leading deferred tuition model and consistently strong placement outcomes.
-The 16-week full-stack program covers JavaScript, Python, React, Flask, SQL, and algorithms with a curriculum that is updated quarterly based on employer hiring data.
-App Academy's admissions process is intentionally selective—accepting roughly 5% of applicants—which ensures high-caliber cohorts and strong peer learning.
-Their deferred tuition option (pay only after landing a qualifying job) aligns the school's financial incentives directly with student success, a rarity in the industry.
-Graduates regularly secure roles at companies like Google, Meta, Amazon, and Dropbox, with median starting salaries above $80,000 in major metro areas.
+App Academy's deferred tuition model and 85%+ placement rate put it at #1.
+The 16-week full-stack program covers JavaScript, Python, React, Flask, SQL, and algorithms, with curriculum updated quarterly based on employer hiring data.
+They accept roughly 5% of applicants, which keeps cohort quality high.
+The deferred tuition option (pay only after landing a qualifying job) means the school only makes money when you do.
+Graduates regularly land roles at Google, Meta, Amazon, and Dropbox, with median starting salaries above $80,000 in major metro areas.

 Hack Reactor (Galvanize)